3.11. Generator

 Generators allow you to declare a lambda that behaves like an iterator.
-For all intents and purposes, a generator is a lambda passed to an each or each_ref function.
+Internally, a generator is compiled into a lambda that is passed to an each or each_ref function.

 Generator lambdas must have no arguments.
-It always returns boolean:
+The generator body always returns a boolean:

 for ( t in range(0,10) ) {